psirenny/tracks-path-query/README.md

 # Tracks

 Fork of [Tracks](https://github.com/derbyjs/tracks) that uses a query parameter instead of the HTML5 History API for routing.
-This is useful for performing routing on webpages using the `file://` protocol.
+This is useful for performing routing on web sites using the `file://` protocol.

+Note: Paths are stored on the **$path** query parameter.

 ## MIT License
 Copyright (c) 2012 by Nate Smith and Brian Noguchi